Where to Walk and Not Walk the Great Wall of China

 So few people on the wall today

-But what was even more surprising was how few people were on the Great Wall at the end of May.
+But even more surprising was how few people were on the Great Wall at the end of May.

 At various points along the way, we met no one.